regbo/lfp-build/README.md

 # LFP Build Plugin

-The **LFP Build Plugin** is a lightweight Gradle plugin designed to streamline multi-module project setups.
-It automatically discovers subprojects, creates package-aligned source directory structures, and injects dependencies from a version catalog based on optional flags like `enforcedPlatform` and `testImplementation`.
+The LFP Build Plugin is a lightweight Gradle plugin designed to streamline multi-module project setups.
+It automatically discovers subprojects, creates package-aligned source directory structures, and injects dependencies from a version catalog using configuration options like `enforcedPlatform` or scoped `configurations`.

 ## Features

 - Automatically includes subprojects by scanning the root directory for `build.gradle` or `build.gradle.kts` files.
 - Generates `src/main/java` or `src/main/kotlin` directories based on your project's group and name.
-- Injects libraries from a version catalog into `api`, `implementation`, and `testImplementation` configurations.
+- Injects libraries from a version catalog into Gradle configurations like `api`, `implementation`, `testImplementation`, `annotationProcessor`, etc.
-- Supports `enforcedPlatform` and `testImplementation` flags for version catalog libraries.
+- Uses `autoConfigOptions` metadata in `libs.versions.toml` to determine how each dependency should be applied.
 - Infers plugin ID from Gradle properties: `repository_group`, `repository_owner`, and `repository_name`.
+- Generates a `BuildConfig` class containing Gradle properties and metadata.

 ## Usage with JitPack

 This plugin can be consumed directly using JitPack.

-### Add JitPack to your pluginManagement block:
+### Add JitPack to your `pluginManagement` block:

 ```kotlin
 pluginManagement {